 - Instagram – 19%

-The college website remains the most effective way for a potential student to research colleges, but as you can see Social media is gaining ground.
+The college website remains the most effective way for a potential student to research colleges.
+Social media is gaining ground at an increasing pace.
 Every year this report has been published these numbers continue to grow.
-With the current trends in a few years, social networks will have even more power in attracting students to a particular school.
+In a few years, social networks will have even more power in attracting students to a particular school.
 This increased usage can prove to be one of the advantages of social media in education and something not to be ignored.

-This applies in particular to community colleges and other educational institutions where a significant percentage of students will come from the local area.
-With Facebook’s local advertising features, it is very easy for a college to put their message in front of this audience.
-If your college is not dedicating resources to building up an extensive social network in these channels, then you may continue to have lackluster results.
+This applies in particular to community colleges where a significant percentage of students will come from the local area.
+With Facebook’s local advertising features, it is straightforward for a school to put their message in front of this audience.
+If your school is not dedicating resources to building up an extensive social network in these channels, then you may continue to have lackluster results.

 Many colleges are taking it further than just advertising; they are using social media in education as a teaching tool.
 Not all these channels are suited for such activities you have to be careful of FERPA regulations, but platforms such as Google Classroom are full-fledged learning management systems and have social aspects built into its features.